Lucas Gautheron

 Research interests

-I am a French student in computational sociology/philosophy at the Interdisciplinary Centre for Science and Technology Studies in Wuppertal.
+I am currently a Postdoctoral Fellow at the University of Missouri.
+I recently completed by PhD in computational sociology at the Interdisciplinary Centre for Science and Technology Studies in Wuppertal.
 I have a training in fundamental physics (École Normale Supérieure de Cachan and Université Pierre et Marie Curie) and in history and philosophy of science (Université Paris-Cité).

 In a previous life, I have also been a journalist and the publication manager for the french online media Le Média.